-The University of North Carolina's VisuaLab is an interdisciplinary research laboratory headed by Dr. Danielle Albers Szafir.
-Situated within the Department of Computer Science at UNC and also affiliated with the University of Colorado's ATLAS Institute, the VisuaLab explores the intersection of data science, visual cognition, and computer graphics.
+The University of Colorado Boulder's VisuaLab is an interdisciplinary research laboratory headed by Dr. Danielle Albers Szafir.
+Situated within the ATLAS Institute and Department of Computer Science, the VisuaLab explores the intersection of data science, visual cognition, and computer graphics.
 Our goal is to understand how people make sense of visual information to create better interfaces for exploring and understanding information.
 We work with scholars from psychology to biology to the humanities to design and implement visualization systems that help drive innovation.
 Our ultimate mission is to facilitate the dialog between people and technologies that leads to discovery.

 Our research centers on four major thrusts: